JakobOvrum/LuaCpp/readme.markdown

 ==============================
 LuaC++ is a bridge between Lua and C++ which aims to remove the need to use the C API, including the Lua stack.
 It currently supports Lua version 5.1.

+Check out the example/ and test/ subdirectories for usage examples.

 Requirements
 ------------------------------
 LuaC++ makes use of the following C++0x features, which means your favorite compiler might not yet be able to compile and use LuaC++: